vterdunov/frs-k8s-fleet/README.md

 - Non-prod Flux is tracking `./clusters/non-prod` path.
 - Prod Flux is tracking `./clusters/prod` path.

-Repo structure for this momemt is available in `stage-0` git branch.
+Repo structure for this momemt is available on `stage-0` git branch.

 ## Flux Repo Structure
 On the `./clusters/<cluster>` level we're going to use two directories for our workloads.
-- `./clusters/<cluster>/infrastructure` for cluster wide infrastructure components.
-Such as monitoring, logs collectors, some cluster wide Databases.
-In other words everything that cluster admin should deploy to clusters.
+- `./clusters/<cluster>/infrastructure` for cluster wide infrastructure components: such as monitoring, logs collectors, some cluster wide Databases.
+In other words everything that cluster admin should deploys to clusters.
 - `./clusters/<cluster>/tenants` for a company teams workloads.
 Microservices deployments, dashboards and so on.

 ```